rperry99/JSAdventureGame/README.md

 I added a random tile that becomes unwalkable, where the player cannot walk on it or through it.
 I also turned the part of code that creates the board into a function.
 That should help in the future if I want to make the user able to change the size of the board.

 ---

+#### 11/7/19

+Fixed a bug where the user can't go down to the last square

+---